Felid hybrids

-A felid hybrid is any of a number of hybrids between various species of the cat family, Felidae.
-This article deals with hybrids between the species of the subfamily Felinae (feline hybrids).
+A felid hybrid is any of a number of hybrids between various species of the cat family, Felidae, including the subfamily Felinae (feline hybrids).

 Hybrids between two species of the genus Panthera (lions, tigers, jaguars, and leopards) are Panthera hybrids.
 There are no known hybrids between Neofelis (the clouded leopard) and other genera.
 By contrast, many genera of Felinae are interfertile with each other, though few hybridize under natural conditions, and not all combinations are likely to be viable (e.g. between the tiny rusty-spotted cat and the leopard-sized cougar).

 All-wild feline hybridization

 Caracal × serval hybrids

 A caraval is a cross between a male caracal (Caracal caracal) and a female serval (Leptailurus serval), while a male serval's and female caracal's offspring are called servicals.
 The first servicals were bred accidentally when the two animals were housed together at the Los Angeles Zoo.
 The offspring were tawny with pale spots.
-If a female servical is crossed to a male caracal, the result is a car-servical; if she is crossed to a male serval, the result is a ser-servical.

-Bobcat × lynx
+Bobcat × Canada lynx

-The blynx or lynxcat is a hybrid of a bobcat (Lynx rufus) and some other species of genus Lynx.
-The appearance of the offspring depends on which lynx species is used, as the Eurasian lynx (Lynx lynx) is more heavily spotted than the Canada lynx (Lynx canadensis).
-These hybrids have been bred in captivity and also occur naturally where a lynx or bobcat cannot find a member of its own species for mating.
+The blynx or lynxcat is a hybrid of a bobcat (Lynx rufus) and the canada lynx (Lynx canadensis).
 At least seven such hybrids have been reported in the United States, outside of captivity.
-In August 2003, two wild-occurring hybrids between wild Canadian lynx and bobcats were confirmed by DNA analysis in the Moosehead region of Maine.
+In August 2003, two wild-occurring hybrids between wild Canada lynx and bobcats were confirmed by DNA analysis in the Moosehead region of Maine.
 Three hybrids were identified in northeastern Minnesota.
 These were the first confirmed hybrids outside of captivity.
 Mitochondrial DNA studies showed them all to be the result of matings between female Canada lynx and male bobcats.
-A male Canada lynx × bobcat hybrid was trapped in 1998, radio-collared and released, only to die of starvation.
+A male Canada lynx bobcat hybrid was trapped in 1998, radio-collared and released, only to die of starvation.
 The female hybrid was fertile.
-In November 2003, a spotted lynxcat was observed in Illinois, 500 mi from normal lynx territory, but it may have been an escaped hybrid pet.
+In November 2003, a spotted lynxcat was observed in Illinois, 800 km from normal lynx territory, but it may have been an escaped hybrid pet.

 The hybrids closely resembled bobcats with larger bodies and smaller feet, but had some lynx-like features: long ear tufts and almost completely black-tipped tails.
 The Canada lynx is a protected species in 14 US states constituting the southern part of its historic range, but the hybrids are not protected and may be shot by hunters.
 However, some of odd-looking Lynx may be colour morphs of either bobcats or Canada lynx rather than hybrids.
 This poses the danger that protected Canada lynx are being killed.